Lincoln Continental: Eighth generation (1988–1994)

-By the late 1980s, the luxury segment in which the Continental competed had changed drastically from a decade before.
-In addition to traditional competitors Cadillac and Chrysler, the Continental now competed against Mercedes-Benz, BMW, and Audi and eventually the top-of-the-line vehicles of Acura, Lexus, and Infiniti.
-In anticipation Lincoln had chosen to completely reinvent the Continental, starting with the development of eighth generation model in the 4th quarter of 1981.

-The 1988 Continental went on sale on December 26, 1987 and shared its unibody chassis with the Ford Taurus and Mercury Sable, using its own unique body and interior design and riding a three-inch longer wheelbase.
-This Continental became the first front-wheel drive Lincoln and the first Lincoln since 1948 sold without an available V8 engine.
-As part of a more conservative exterior, the sloping "Continental trunklid" was deleted.
-Although four inches longer, it was 170 pounds lighter than its predecessor.
+Lincoln began development of eighth generation model in the 4th quarter of 1981, the eighth generation sharing its unibody chassis with the Ford Taurus and Mercury Sable, using its own body and interior design and riding a three-inch longer wheelbase.
+This Continental became the first front-wheel drive Lincoln and the first Lincoln since 1948 marketed without an available V8 engine.
+Its conservative exterior no longer featured the sloping faux spare tire, and though four inches longer, the new model was 170 pounds lighter than its predecessor.
 For the first time since 1980, the Continental closely matched its Cadillac Sedan de Ville counterpart in size.